This is the 4th of a five-part Facebook Live series on topics related to business development and strategic planning.

 I believe we can enhance relationships if we focus on the niche areas that makes your business stand out, and connect with customers’ basic needs.

 This can be an interesting question to explore.

 Consider asking your customers: “What problem do you need to solve?” and “What will happen if nothing changes?”
 It’s best to gather feedback from as many Ideal Customers as you can, rather than assuming what they need.

 You might discover the need to offer new services to solve problems that you had never considered before.

 This is something I have done in my own consulting work.
 A few years ago, many of the services I now offer did not exist.
-After conversations with clients, I realized that what they really want is a deep-dive Discovery into the strategic risks they are facing, and also accountability coaching with an expert who will ask the right questions.
+After conversations with clients, I realized that what they really want is a deep-dive Discovery into the strategic risks they are facing, and also accountability with an expert who asks outside-the-box questions.

 Two years ago, I wouldn’t have thought those services were important.
 But because I’ve had these conversations, I started to ask the humbling question:

 “I’m not quite sure if what I’m offering is what you want.
 Tell me: how I can provide more value to you?”
 Based on their responses, I tailored my services and got rid of several things that weren’t producing results.